adrianlzt/cerebro/nube/amazon/cloudinit.md

 Ejemplos: http://aws.amazon.com/es/cloudformation/aws-cloudformation-templates/
 https://github.com/stelligent/devopsinthecloud/blob/master/infrastructure/templates/jenkins.template

+CloudFormation is part of the Amazon Web Services suite.
+It is a tool that automates setting up a full application stack.
+You describe all the AWS resources your stack needs in JSON format, and upload that JSON file to CloudFormation.
+CloudFormation inspects the JSON file and creates all the requested AWS resources in the right order.
+There are two great advantages to using CloudFormation over manually creating your AWS resources:
+  The JSON file that describes your stack can be managed by source control Once you delete your stack all related resources are deleted automatically, leaving you with a nicely cleaned up AWS account

 Es la tecnología de amazon aws para hacer el despliegue inicial de las máquinas, y casi cualquier tipo de recurso de AWS.
 La idea es que se define en un fichero que es lo que queremos desplegar, y de un solo golpe se despliega todo.
 A este conjunto de cosas desplegadas se le llama stack.
 Seria como ejecutar un puppet pero una única vez, en la construcción de la máquina.